 Integrated data systems enable transparency, responsiveness, and learner agency.
 Designed as learning ecosystems, pathways are diverse and distributed systems that encompass formal and informal learning institutions.
 As they grow, they include increasing numbers of leaders, practitioners, and learners making daily decisions about implementation: leaders decide how to design programs and allocate funding, practitioners determine how to support student learning, and learners choose pathways and learning options.
 Managing this complexity to achieve coherence and common outcomes requires that all of these actors have access to common data, including but not limited to workforce and industry data, academic achievement data, and individual learner data.
-It is critically important that this transparency be matched with sufficient privacy to ensure that data especially learner data - is not jeopardized.
+It is critically important that this transparency be matched with sufficient privacy to ensure that data ---especially learner data - is not jeopardized.

 Pathways are responsive to changes in their environments.
 The ability to be dynamic and flexible is a key part of how they sustain themselves over time.
-Responsiveness is enabled by integrated data systems: schools are able to advise learners about pathway selection based on workforce trends or adjust programs of study including courses, competencies, and skills "in a digital format.
+Responsiveness is enabled by integrated data systems: schools are able to advise learners about pathway selection based on workforce trends or adjust programs of study and learner-centric learning record that stores and supports a learner's achievement, including courses, competencies, and skills "in a digital format.
 A 2020 report from the American Association of Collegiate Registrars and Admissions Officers (AACRAO), a CLR sponsor, describes CLRs in the following way: "CLRs represent a much wider picture of student learning and recognize that learning occurs in a variety of settings.
-Such learning may come from academic courses, competency-based instruction, or from co-curricular or experiential learning that is supervised by the college or university (examples include research projects, internships, global education, leadership in clubs or organizations, service learning, etc.)."
+Such learning may come from academic courses, competency-based instruction, or from co-curricular or experiential learning that is supervised by the college or university (examples include research projects, internships, global education, leadership in clubs or organizations, service learning, etc.)."41